 ■ Preference is given to applicants with a baccalaureate degree in a regionally accredited* college prior to entering the Medical College of Georgia at Augusta University.
 The minimum requirement is 90 semester hours or 135 quarter hours.
 A limited number of highly competitive, non-degree applicants may be accepted each year.
 The non-degree college must be acceptable as the equivalent of the first three years leading to the bachelor of science or art in a regionally accredited* college of arts and sciences.

 ■ Applicants enrolled in a graduate-degree program must complete all requirements of their graduate degree prior to enrolling in medical school.
 Requests to withdraw from a graduate-degree program will be reviewed on a case

 ■ Preference is given to Georgia residents.
 Applicants for admission may be classified as residents of only one state.
 Applicants offered admission as a Georgia resident are expected to maintain Georgia resident status in American Medical College of Application Service records.
-Applicants who claim Georgia residency must make claim on their AMCAS application no later than Nov.
-1, 2017.
+Applicants who claim Georgia residency must make claim on their AMCAS application no later than November 1st.
 No residency changes are permitted afterward.
 Georgia residents who change their legal state of residence designation with AMCAS after being accepted at MCG will have their acceptance withdrawn and their applications for admission reviewed for admission as a non-resident of Georgia.